 My Secret Ingredient

-This sounds so incredibly weird.
-But I add freshly ground black pepper to my pumpkin pie filling.
+This sounds so incredibly weird, but I add freshly ground black pepper to my pumpkin pie filling.
 It’s bizarre, I know.
 But I’m being serious.
-I got this tip from the genius kitchen crew over at King Arthur Flour.
+I got this tip from the genius kitchen crew over at King Arthur Baking.
 And I am forever grateful.
 Because this little addition turns your pumpkin pie into the BEST pumpkin pie.
-No one will know it’s there!
-Except for you.
-And they will all be wondering how this spiced pie is so damn good.
-A pinch of pepper.
+No one will know it’s there except for you.
+And they will all be wondering what makes this spiced pie so good… it’s a pinch of pepper.

 The Great Pumpkin Pie Recipe